alicediaslopes/segregation/README.md

+# segregation

-# segregationA line I wrote on my local computer
+A line I wrote from RStudio.
+Double-checking if everything is OKAY.
+I want to make sure I am pushing everything to Github.